RocketCommunicationsInc/astro-uxds/_content/getting-started/developers.md

 We also have Material Design themes using Astro styling.
 These files include everything needed to build an Astro Application using both Astro Components and/or Material Design Components.

 There are two ways to add Astro for Material Design CSS to your project:
-- Via CDN - Simply add the one line of code to your HTML and get the newest version of Astro for Material Design
+- Via CDN - Simply add the one line of code to your HTML and get the newest version of Astro for Material Design.
     - Dark Theme (Default) <div class="code-block">`<link rel="stylesheet" href="https://gitcdn.link/repo/RocketCommunicationsInc/astro-material-themes/main/dark/dist/darkTheme.css" />`</div>
     - Light Theme <div class="code-block">`<link rel="stylesheet" href="https://min.gitcdn.link/repo/RocketCommunicationsInc/astro-material-themes/main/light/dist/lightTheme.css" />`</div>
 - Download CSS Files Directly - Each can be found in our [downloads section](/downloads).